 Cavities and Tooth Decay

-Dental tooth Decay causes most of the tooth cavities and holes we regularly see in Teeth, so when the decay is removed the resultant hole usually is filled-in, with a dental filling.
+Dental tooth Decay causes most of the tooth cavities and holes we regularly see in Teeth, so when the decay is removed the resultant hole left usually is filled-in, with a dental filling.
 These fillings are often Metal Amalgam fillings or more cosmetic White Fillings using Composite or Ceramic alternatives.

 Dental tooth decay and cavities can be detected early with laser probes or X-rays, thus avoiding or minimise the size of your fillings, avoiding deeper root canal treatments, broken rotten teeth and toothache.
 Poor Diet (too many sugar attacks) and Poor tooth-cleaning lead to Tooth Decay, bad breath, gum diseases and infection, abscesses and extractions - ALL can be prevented or treated early so they don't become even worse.